 The international students also collaborate with local students from ISI Denpasar or village artists in special projects that explore traditional as well as hybrid and experimental approaches to contemporary performance.
 The key reference book and essential reading preparation for the module is Rubin, Leon and Sedana, I Nyoman.
 2007.
 Performance in Bali.
 London and New York: Routledge.
 (More information can be found here.)

-Since its founding, Bali Module for the World (BMW) has become an indispensable foundation for international scholars, artist, and communities who seek a greater understanding of Balinese arts and performance.
+Since its founding, Bali Module has become an indispensable foundation for international scholars, artist, and communities who seek a greater understanding of Balinese arts and performance.
 Along with the academic and social discussions integrated into the module, the training and interaction with locals provide unique inroads for experiencing the rich tradition of Balinese performance culture, as well as understanding more recent developments born from contemporary cultural tourism.
 Balimodule seeks to facilitate this exploration in accordance with the need and conditions of the participants, offering a middle path for those who find ISI’s training program either too simple or advanced, or formally too restrictive.
 In addition, Balimodule has developed new courses unique to the module, including: (1) Theater in time of Terrorism, (2) The lore and philosophy of Balinese artists, (3) Bali Aesthetic Concept and Culture in the Current Global Context, (4) Theory of Bali Creative Arts and Performance, (5) Theory of Puppeteer Creativity (Playwright), (6) Taksu, the ultimate aesthetic power.

 Extending collaboration with the Good Vibrations, the module has recently been adapted to develop the foundation of a rehabilitative process with the multicultural prison inmates in Krobokan Denpasar.
 Of the 22 women and 18 men participating inmates trained in the last three months, 25 of them performed Puspanjali and Cendrawasih dance for the Indonesian Independent Day Celebration in the prison on August 17, 2013.